Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Example and Experimental Results

+The experiments were manually constructed and are not modeling real use cases.
+Some of the experiments were drawn as grid games that were automatically translated to game graphs.
+Those grid games were loosely motivated by the challenge of navigating a robot on a factory floor, while the robot should visit predefined areas on a regular basis (defined as counting constraints on $\E$) and some tiles of the grid might be temporarily blocked by the environment (think e.g. of a fork lifter).
+To give an impression on the experiments, Figure~\ref{fig:exampleGame5} shows the grid game on which the game graph for Experiment 5 in Table~\ref{tab:analysisResults} is based on.

 The realized comparisons show the great potential of successively enlarging counting constraints, allowing for incomplete graph constructions due to retrieved information on already winnable states of prior graphs instead of encoding the full constraints directly in a graph for strategy synthesis.
-In all of the experiments, the incremental synthesis required significantly less time and memory.
-Note that the number of states in Table \ref{tab:analysisResults} refers to the number of states in the last constructed situation graph.
+In all but one of the experiments, the incremental synthesis required significantly less time and memory.
+Note that the number of states in Table~\ref{tab:analysisResults} refers to the number of states in the last constructed situation graph.
 If incrementing is used, additional memory for the states of the already calculated winning regions of previous increments is required.
 It suffices to remember a minimal set $M$ of states, such that each state of any of the already calculated winning regions is an extension of a state in the minimal set $M$.
 The number of states in $M$ can be larger than the next situation graph (as can be seen in the example above and this is also the case for experiment 3 in the table).
 However, the set $M$ is (heuristically) much smaller than the situation graph without incrementing.
-For example, experiment 3 in Table \ref{tab:analysisResults} required to remember 68,937 states of winning regions for sequential increments and 8,401 states for alternating increments, which is orders of magnitude smaller than the 1,723,345 states in the situation graph without incrementing.
+For example, experiment 3 in Table~\ref{tab:analysisResults} required to remember 68,937 states of winning regions for sequential increments and 8,401 states for round-robin increments, which is orders of magnitude smaller than the 1,723,345 states in the situation graph without incrementing.
+As can be seen in Experiment 7, incremental synthesis is not in general better for games with counting constraints, but can be outperformed by classical synthesis without iteration for some games.
+This can for example happen if the full length of the counting constraints is required to actually find a winning strategy for $\E$ and the winning region in former increments stays empty.
+In such cases, the incremental approach only adds a non-beneficial overhead and the only learned additional information is that the full constraint length is actually needed, which does not contribute to runtime savings.

-Direct synthesis without increments will outperform synthesis with increments if the winning region is empty for all increments but the one with full length of all counting constraints, since incrementing will then only add a non-beneficial overhead.
-However, it is usually not known beforehand whether the winning regions of all but the last increment will be empty.